amueller69/Law-School-Notes/Bar-Review/Property.md

 ### Eminent Domain and Condemnation

-* **Eminent domain** refers to the power of federal (and state) governments to acquire private property for public use
+* **Eminent domain** refers to the power of federal (and state) **governments to acquire private property for public use**
-  * "Public use" does not necessarily mean it will the property appropriated by the government will actually possessed and used by it, just that it must serve a *legitimate public purpose*, which may entail re-distributing it to someone other private party (e.g., railroad companies)
+  * "Public use" does not necessarily mean it will the property appropriated by the government will actually possessed and used by it, just that it must serve a **legitimate public purpose (i.e., reasonable believe it benefits public)**, which may entail re-distributing it to someone other private party (e.g., railroad companies)
-  * Where this power is exercised and private property is taken via eminent domain, the original owner is entitled to just compensation (i.e., the fair market value of the property interest, usually determined at the time of the proceedings)
+  * Where this power is exercised and private property is taken via eminent domain, the original owner is **entitled to just compensation** (i.e., the **fair market value** of the property interest, usually determined **at the time of the taking**)
     * 5th Amendment **Takings Clause** - "nor shall private property be taken for public use, without just compensation"
       * Incorporated and enforceable against the states via 14A
-    * If only partial taking (see below), only compensated for the part that is acquired plus any additional decrease in value to the property (i.e., if the sum is greater than component parts)
+    * If only **partial taking, only compensated for part acquired plus any additional decrease in value** to the property (i.e., if the sum is greater than component parts)
   * Some of the most common exercises of eminent domain have been for roads, railroads, government buildings, and utilities.
-* **Condemnation** refers to the formal act of exercising eminent domain to take private property (or a partial interest in it, such as an easement) for public use
+* **Condemnation** refers to the **formal act of exercising eminent domain to take private property** (or a partial interest in it, such as an easement) for public use
   * Although easy to confuse, condemnation in this sense != the act of local government deeming a building uninhabitable (i.e., a condemned property)
   * Condemnation can be full or partial:
     * Partial Taking - only acquires portion of the land as opposed to the entire parcel, leaving the owner with the remainder